NewHumanity/Billetto-Dashboard/AI_GUIDE.md

 -   #### **React Version & Library Compatibility**
     -   The application uses a modern version of React. **Do not downgrade React**.
     -   Certain third-party libraries, specifically `react-wordcloud`, have been found to be incompatible and cause application crashes. **Do not re-introduce `react-wordcloud` or similar incompatible libraries.** The current word cloud implementation in `components/BookingQuestionsAnalysis.tsx` uses `d3-cloud` directly and is the stable, preferred solution.

+-   #### **API Response Inconsistencies**
+    -   The Billetto API can return data in slightly different formats.
+The application must be written defensively to handle these variations.
+    -   **Campaign Object**: The `Campaign` object has a complex, nested structure.
+Older documentation suggested a flat structure, but real-world API responses show that properties like discount values and usage limits are nested inside `effects` and `conditions` list objects.
+The application code in `hooks/useCampaigns.ts` correctly processes this nested structure into a flat `ProcessedCampaign` object for display.
+    -   **BookingQuestionResponse Object**: This object is significantly richer than the official documentation suggests.
+        -   **Response Text**: The text of a user's answer is primarily found in the `answer` field.
+However, older API versions or cached data might use a `text` field.
+The application logic **must** check for `answer` first, then fall back to `text` (e.g., `response.answer || response.text`).
+        -   **Question Identifier**: The `question` field can appear in two forms:
+            1. A simple **string** containing the name of the question (e.g., `"Age"`).
+This is the common case in non-expanded responses.
+            2. A full **object** of type `BookingQuestion` when the resource is requested with `expand=...question`.
+            -   The application logic **must** handle both cases by checking `typeof response.question`.
+        -   **Additional Fields**: The response object also contains useful metadata not found in base documentation, such as `description`, `required`, `created_at` (for the question), and `updated_at` (for the response).
+The application's type definitions (`types.ts`) correctly model these fields.

 ## 5. Hooks and Their Roles